-Living kidney donors at no increased risk of heart diseaseMarch 2nd, 2012 in Cardiology /
+Living kidney donors at no increased risk of heart diseaseMarch 2, 2012 in Medicine & Health / Cardiology

 Living kidney donors are at no greater risk of heart disease than the healthy general population, finds a study published in the British Medical Journal today.